hydrusnetwork/hydrus/docs/help_my_db_is_the_wrong_granularity.md

 If you can boot the client but none of your files load because they are in 0-f subdirs, the solution is:

 - Boot up a different client.
 Either set up a fresh client in a different location or use the -d launch parameter to boot up a fresh database on something like Desktop/temp_hydrus.
-- Go into 'move media files' and then the granularisation sub-panel.
+- Go into `database->locations` and then the granularisation sub-panel.
 - Use the 'granularise offline folder 3 to 2' button to convert your original database's file storage from 3 to 2.
 If you use multiple locations or store your thumbnails elsewhere, repeat it for all.
 - Boot up the original client.
-- Go into 'move media files' and then convert its database from 2 to 3.
+- Go into `database->locations` and then convert its database from 2 to 3.
 - Restart the original client.
 It may say something like 'some stuff was missing, but I found it elsewhere'.
 - You are now good.
 You may have some orphan/stub 0-f sub folders in your client_files, but they are harmless and you can ignore them.